PacktPublishing/Cloud-native-Application-Development-with-Java-EE/Section-2/versioning/README.md

 ## Video 2.1: Building and versioning REST APIs with JAX-RS

+When evolving a REST interface you need to make sure you do not break existing consumers by versioning the endpoints.
+There are two approaches to accomplish this, and both can be implemented with JAX-RS: URL based versioning and media type versioning.

 ### Step 1: URL based versioning using sub resources

 Add the following resource class as the root of your URL based versioning scheme.